ENikS/LINQ/README.md

 [Repeat]			        (./man/repeat.md)				      | Generates a sequence that contains one repeated value.
 [Reverse]			        (./man/reverse.md)				    | Inverts the order of the elements in a sequence.
 [Select]			        (./man/select.md)				      | Projects each element of a sequence into a new form.
-[SelectMany]		      (./man/selectmany.md)			    | Projects each element of a sequence to an IEnumerable<T>, flattens the resulting sequences into one sequence, and invokes a result selector function on each element therein.
+[SelectMany]		      (./man/selectmany.md)			    | Projects each element of a sequence to an Iterable, flattens the resulting sequences into one sequence, and invokes a result selector function on each element therein.
 The index of each source element is used in the intermediate projected form of that element.
 [SequenceEqual]		    (./man/sequenceequal.md)		  | Determines whether two sequences are equal by comparing the elements by using the default equality comparer for their type.
 [Single]			        (./man/single.md)				      | Returns the only element of a sequence that satisfies a specified condition, and throws an exception if more than one such element exists.
 [SingleOrDefault]	    (./man/singleordefault.md)	  | Returns the only element of a sequence, or a default value if the sequence is empty; this method throws an exception if there is more than one element in the sequence.